adipiciu/Travian-scripts/.github/ISSUE_TEMPLATE/bug_report.md

 **User script manager**
 Example: Tampermonkey, Violentmonkey, Greasemonkey, Userscripts

+**Browser**
+Example: Chrome/Chromium, Firefox, Safari

 **Operating System**
-Example: Windows 10, Android 9, iOS 14
+Example: Windows 10, Android 12, iOS 14

 **Describe the bug**
 A clear and concise description of what the bug is.